Hazardous Waste Procedure

 If you are relocating or cleaning out your workplace and have a large volume of chemical waste, here are some guidelines.

-- If you think you will have more than 100 containers of waste, call EHS to arrange for a cleanout appointment at least one month in advance of your move.
+- If you think you will have more than 100 containers of waste, contact EHS to arrange for a cleanout appointment at least one month in advance of your move.

-- Email EHS a list of the substances that are being discarded or relocated.
+- Contact EHS with a list of the substances that are being discarded or relocated.
 Any waste not in its original container must have a completed UNE Hazardous Waste label.

 - Consider chemical exchange for your unwanted but useable chemicals (unexpired and preferably unopened, unless it is a commonly used chemical) through the UNE Chemical Sharing Program.
 EHS can help with this.